Trenholme Family in the Grewelthorpe area.

 JAMES HUGH TRENHOLME.
 Born C. 1925.
 Died 1.1.1938 of pneumonia.
 Buried Grewelthorpe.
 M.I.
 Son of William Leonard & Frances Thackray.

 JOHN OSCAR TRENHOLME.
-Born 1926 Son of Wlliam Leonard & Frances Thackray.
-Married Hilary D. Goss in 1949.
+Born 1926 Son of Wlliam Leonard & Frances Thackray. lived Mowbray Hall, Grewelthorpe.
+Married Hilary Dinwoodie Goss on Feb 18th 1949.
 She was the daughter of Rev. W.A.R.Goss.
 Vicar of Grewelthorpe.

 MALCOLM TRENHOLME.
 Son of W. Trenholme of High Swetton, Kirkby Malzeard.
 Brother of Evelyn Kate.

 WILFRED TRENHOLME.
-Born C. 1902.
+Born 29 March 1902.
 Died July 1961.
 Funeral at Dallowgill Methodist Chapel.
 Had lived at Green Gables Kirkby Malzeard.
 Farmed at High Swetton Dallowgill for more than 30 years.
+Married to Margaret [born 1897].

 The marriage of Bernard Trenholme & Freda Stubbs at Laverton 1931.